Multi-Scale Denoising in the Feature Space for Low-Light Instance Segmentation: Experimental Results

 \section{Experimental Results}

+For all of our experiments we finetuned the models with an initial learning rate of $5 \times 10^{-4}$ for 10 epochs.
+We include the performances from pre-trained models to demonstrate that models trained on popular datasets are not sufficient for low-light.
+To validate the effectiveness of our proposed wNLB, we used 3 different instance segmentation methods: Mask R-CNN \cite{he2017maskrcnn}, YOLOv8 \cite{jocher2023yolo} and SOLOv2 \cite{wang2020solov2}.
+We used a ResNet-50 FPN \cite{he2016resnet, lin2017fpn} backbone for Mask R-CNN and SOLOv2, and a medium-sized CSPDarkNet \cite{jocher2023yolo} backkone for YOLOv8 as they are of similar sizes to ensure a fair comparison.
+Due to limited computational resources (RTX3090), we were unable to add wNLBs at the end of the first layer of the backbones.

-For all of our experiments, we trained the models for 10 epochs with an initial learning rate of 0.0005 that decreased by a factor of 10 every 3 epochs, with a batch size of 4.
-Due to limited computational resources, the number of channels inside the weighted NL block after \textit{res2} were divided into 4 instead of 2 as proposed originally by Wang et al. \cite{wang2018nonlocalnn}.
-We used the Microsoft COCO \cite{lin2014coco} dataset and ran it through the low-light synthetic pipeline.
-We used 118,287 images for training and 5,000 for evaluation.
-We did not use their test set as it does not have public annotations available.
-We used the metrics provided by MS COCO: AP, AP$_{50}$, AP$_{75}$, AP$_S$, AP$_M$, and AP$_L$.
-AP calculates the mean of the average precisions across multiple IoU thresholds, 0.5 to 0.95, in 0.05 increments.
+We used the Microsoft COCO \cite{lin2014coco} dataset and passed the training and validation sets through the low-light synthetic pipeline proposed by Lv et al. \cite{lv2021agllnet} to create our dataset for training and evaluation.
+We used their validation set for evaluation as their test set annotations are not publicly available.
+We also used the metrics provided by MS COCO: AP calculates the mean of the average precisions across multiple IoU thresholds, 0.5 to 0.95, in 0.05 increments.
 AP$_{50}$ and AP$_{75}$ calculate the average precision with an IoU threshold of 0.5 and 0.75 respectively.
-AP$_S$, AP$_M$, and AP$_L$ calculate the average precision for small, medium and large objects, which are predefined by \cite{lin2014coco}.
+AP$_S$, AP$_M$, and AP$_L$ calculate the average precision for small, medium and large objects, which are pre-defined by \cite{lin2014coco}.

-Table \ref{tab:methods_comparison} shows our results compared to several different methods based around Mask R-CNN \cite{he2017maskrcnn}.
-We experimented with one-stage methods and two-stage methods (using LLIE methods \cite{li2021zerodce, jiang2021enlightengan, lv2021agllnet, cai2023retinexformer} for the pre-processing step).
-We did not run our experiments with a weighted non-local block on \textit{res2} due to memory limitations.
+We experimented with one-stage methods (end-to-end frameworks) and two-stage methods (low-light enhancement followed by instance segmentation).